Second moment of degree three $L$-functions: Introduction

 \subsubsection{Rankin-Selberg Problem}

-Let $f$ be a normalized holomorphic Hecke cusp form or a Hecke-Maass cusp form (of trivial nebentypus) and let $\lambda_f(n)$ be its $n$-th Hecke eigenvalue.
+Let $f$ be a normalized holomorphic Hecke cusp form or a Hecke-Maa\ss\ cusp form for $\mathrm{SL}(2,\mathbb{Z})$ and let $\lambda_f(n)$ be its $n$-th Hecke eigenvalue.
 The goal of the Rankin-Selberg problem is to bound the error term for the second moment of $\lambda_f(n)$, i.e.